tpaschalis/tpaschalis.github.io/_posts/2025-03-21-shallow-vs-deep-interfaces.md

 * Can be easily retrofitted to other use cases
 * Requires no state checks to use properly
-* Interfaces like io.Reader tend to remain stable over time, while a shallower version would often grow to accomodate more and more features
+* Interfaces like io.Reader tend to remain stable over time, while a shallower version would often grow to accommodate more and more features
 * It allows for natural composability into other abstractions, like a `ReadWriter` or a `ReadCloser`

 ```